ipjoshua1483/Towards-Biomanufacturing-on-Mars/README.md

 ![PNN_growth_titer_example](./figures/PNN_growth_titer.png)
 *Examples of PNNs for growth (left) and titer (right) for Pichia pastoris (P.pas) Escherichia coli (E.coli) respectively with beta-carotene (BC) across gravities of 1G (Earth), Low Shear Modeled Microgravity (LSMMG), Lunar, Martian.*

-The advantage of using PNNs instead of NNs is the variance can also be inferred, allowing 95% confidence intervals (CIs) to be constructed to provide further insight on the true growths and titers of the different organisms under variable gravity conditions.
+The advantage of using PNNs instead of NNs is the variance can also be inferred, allowing 95% confidence intervals to be constructed to provide further insight on the true growths and titers of the different organisms under variable gravity conditions.
+However, the datasets are derived from simulated gravities on Earth, meaning there are discrepancies with data collected under variable gravities in space.

 ## Probabilistic Neural Networks with Transfer Learning
 ![PNN_TL_growth_example](./figures/PNN_TL_growth.png)
 ![PNN_TL_titer_example](./figures/PNN_TL_titer.png)
-insert 95% CI before/after
+*Examples of 95% confidence intervals before (left) and after (right) transfer learning is performed on the PNNs for Y.lipo BC LSMMG (top) and P.pas BC 1G (bottom).*

+To resolve the discrepancy between data collected on Earth and space, transfer learning where the last layer of the PNNs are fine-tuned is performed.
+The 95% confidence intervals before and after transfer learning verify the increased accuracy in inference for real space conditions as: (a) better agreement between the models and space data, (b) the 95% confidence interval ranges are much narrower, leading to increased confidence on true growth and titer.